holidayextras/culture/testing-standard.md

      });

-     context('When both the first name and last name are provided, function() {
+     context('When both the first name and last name are provided', function() {

        it('returns the first name and the last name concatenated', function() {
          // Test that nameHelper.prettyFullName(testFirstName, testLastName) returns 'Geoffrey Banks'